Cambridge-ICCS/FTorch/fortran-pytorch-lib/README.md

     cmake ../.
     make

+This will build the separate examples.
+Next, from this directory, you need to run the python code to generate the saved model:

+    python3 ../pt2ts.py

+This will give you some options about how you want to train the model, and will output a saved model as a .pt file.
 You should then be able to run the test program (written in Fortran and now compiled) in this directory:

+    ./ts_infer_fortran

+which will return a result of querying the model, e.g:

     $ ./ts_infer_fortran
     -1.0526 -0.4629 -0.4567 -1.0881 -0.7655